Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

            ipmitool -I lanplus -U "${USERNAME}" -E -H "${BMC}" chassis power status
          ```

-         >__Note:__ The `read -s` command is used to prevent the credentials from being displayed on the screen or recorded in the shell history.
+         >__NOTE:__ The `read -s` command is used to prevent the credentials from being displayed on the screen or recorded in the shell history.

    1. (`external#`) Power the NCN on and connect to the IPMI console.

-      >__Note:__ The boot device can be set via IPMI; the example below uses the `floppy` option.
+      >__NOTE:__ The boot device can be set via IPMI; the example below uses the `floppy` option.
 At a glance this seems incorrect, however it selects the primary removable media.
 This step instructs the user to power off the node to ensure the BIOS has the best chance at finding the USB via a cold boot.

       ```bash